 Social network founders can look like me (and you)

 I don’t look like a social network founder and that is a problem, we need to see founders that look like me and you.
-I’m a 31 year old African American, Cherokee Indian, Jewish, Scottish, Canadian mother of two.
+I’m a 31 year old Black, Jewish, Scottish, mother of two.
 I am a high school drop out, grew up in the inner city with few resources except for my single visibly diverse mother and survived addiction, multiple kinds of abuse and extreme losses before my 17th birthday.
 I dedicated my life to children and communities when I was 18 and have never looked back, I came to tech from offline cooperative, non-profit + community making and a lifetime spent including people everyone else left out.
 I know nothing about building a corporation but I have time to help our community find houses, learn to breastfeed, talk about suicide and support their projects- these are the only qualifications that really matter to me.
 What qualifications matter to you in our social network founders?